ranjankumar03/100-days-of-code/log.md

 **Today's Progress**: Coded for 30 minutes.
 Finished Pure CSS tutorial and created a Koala Bear.

 **Thoughts**: After a few more tutorials in CSS, I think I'll be able to make my own images.

+### Day 15: February 20th, 2017

+**Today's Progress**: Coded for 30 minutes.
+Finished Chapter 2 of YDKJS series on Lexical Scope.

+**Thoughts**: Learning a lot about JavaScript.
+Ready to write more code!